Aditya-kr-thakur/Bank-Loan-Analysis/README.md

 - [x] loan_data.sql: SQL script containing queries to retrieve and manipulate loan data.
 - [x] Bank_Loan_Dashboard.pbix: Power BI file containing the dashboard visualizations.
 - [x] README.md: This file, providing an overview of the project and instructions for usage.

+# Conclusion:
+Analyzing bank loan data is crucial for assessing the performance and risk associated with lending operations.
+By utilizing Power BI for visualization and SQL Server for data manipulation, this project provides a comprehensive analysis of loan applications and outcomes, enabling stakeholders to make informed decisions regarding loan approvals, risk management, and portfolio optimization.